Seraaron/agora/srd/lists/stats/Wealth.md

 If you ever need to make a _big purchase_ then you can **roll your wealth rating as though it were a [[Jobs|Job level]]**.
 This roll is used to generate successes, which represent your purchasing power.
 Thus, your [[Facilitator|FC]] can set you a target difficulty for the transaction, and you fail then your Wealth may be reduced as the cost eats into your savings.

-#que The [[Rank|rank]] of such a roll depends on the strength and stability of your economy — which is **4** for most big countries — and may fluctuate if you're spending abroad.
+#que The [[Rank|rank]] of such a roll depends on the strength and stability of your economy — which is **4** for most independent nations — and may fluctuate if you're spending abroad.

 ##### _caps_